Dunedan/mbp-2016-linux/README.md

 The Esc and function keys are part of the Touch Bar in all Touch Bar-models, so follow the instructions for the [Touch Bar](#touch-bar) to get it working.

-Beside the actual keyboard the power button and the lid close event work out of the box.
+Beside the actual keyboard, the power button and the lid close event work out of the box.

 Palm rejection based on touch-sizes and disable-touchpad-while-typing are working